MarsBased/handbook/guides/patterns/rails/form-composition.md

 # Form composition pattern

-This pattern is used to have multiple models being saved in the same form without writing additional logic that the one Rails already provides.
+This pattern is used to have multiple models being saved in the same form without writing additional logic to the one provided by Rails already.

 ## Solution overview